 Congratulations on the birth of your child.
 The Church rejoices with you at the arrival of a new and unique person who is loved by God and created in his image.
 Having been blessed with your new child you are now setting about doing the best for your child and for many Catholic parents this means joining the family of the Church, especially the Church in your local area, your Parish.
 Through Baptism we become Christians and share in the life of the Church, which is Christ’s body on earth.
 The Baptism you are requesting for your child will be the greatest gift that you can ever give – a gift that means a life lived in the love of Jesus and in the power of the Holy Spirit.
 Your child’s Baptism will be the beginning of a journey of faith – an exciting and challenging journey which will lead the child deeper and deeper into the heart and love of God.

 Baptisms are scheduled by filling out the yellow Baptismal Form which you can find at the back of both churches.
 Hand the completed form to Fr.
 Dominic or into the Parish Office.
 You can also complete a baptism registration form online.
-Parents are required to attend a baptism preparation class.
-The dates for 2020 are below and you may indicate your choice of date on the online form.
+Parents are required to meet with Fr Antonio or Fr Dominic beforehand.